 What is a thin client?

 The thin client was first used in the mid to late 1990s, but the term "thin client" was coined in 1993 by Tim Negris, a VP at Oracle Corporation.
 These basic computers provide a graphical user interface and input and output for the user.
 Thin clients are not typical computers, but rather a terminal that relies on another computer (usually a server) to supply the operating system and software applications needed by the user.
 Multiple thin clients can connect to one primary system that runs an "instance" of an operating system and software.
 The picture shows a thin client from Dell.
 Unlike a diskless workstation, a thin client does little processing and usually only runs a small client that handles the input and output and basic display.

 Why are these computers used?

-- Much cheaper than a traditional computer.
+- They are more cost-efficient than a traditional computer.

 - They sip power.
 Energy costs are reduced.

 - They have no moving parts, such as fans or hard disk platters, an important factor in environments where dirt, dust, and heat are present.